Last Updated on December 24, 2024

-One of our guests Miss Anupama, 45 who travelled with us for Chardham Yatra has agreed to share an account of her experience of Chardham Yatra.
-Read on to find out more from her diary entries + beautiful descriptions.
+One of our guests, Miss Anupama, 45, who traveled with us on the Char Dham Yatra, has agreed to share an account of her experience.
+Read on for her diary entries and beautiful descriptions.

 Day 1: Home – Delhi

-It was a typical summer afternoon in Delhi.
-The heat.
-The never-ending hullaballoo of vehicles.
-The hundred thoughts racing in my mind.
-If not for the possibilities and promises of the pilgrimage that laid ahead, I would have written off the day as being ‘just another’.
-But there I was to embark on, perhaps the most iconic of all journeys I had ever been on in this mortal life- Chardham yatra.
-I vividly remember the first time I heard of the pilgrimage.
-I was in my twenties.
-I had accidently stumbled across an article on the four pilgrimage shrines in Himalayas, and felt compelled to read.
-Interesting.
-Maybe someday.
-Well twenty-five years and too many life-lessons after, here I am finally embarking on the journey.
+It was a typical summer afternoon in Delhi—hot and bustling with the never-ending hullabaloo of vehicles and a hundred thoughts racing through my mind.
+If not for the possibilities and promises of the pilgrimage that lay ahead, I would have written off the day as ‘just another.’
+But there I was, about to embark on perhaps the most iconic journey of my life—the Chardham Yatra.
+I vividly remember the first time I heard about the pilgrimage.
+I was in my twenties, and I had accidentally stumbled across an article about the four pilgrimage shrines in the Himalayas, which piqued my interest.
+Interesting… Maybe someday.
+Well, twenty-five years and countless life lessons later, here I am, finally embarking on the journey.

 Delhi is always on my radar.
-I find myself being drawn to the city many times a year for the myriad demands of work and life.
-I chose to come a week before the pilgrimage starts so as to simply wait around in my friend’s home, and give time for the hundred anticipations that spring up before any trip to bloom wider.
+I find myself drawn to the city many times a year due to the demands of work and life.
+I decided to arrive a week before the pilgrimage began, to stay at a friend’s house and give time for the hundred anticipations before any trip to bloom wider.

-Well, I arrived at New Delhi Railway station to begin the journey.
-There I was welcomed along with many others warmly by the staff of ChardhamTour.in.
-My fellow passengers came from the different corners of the country.
-Many had arrived at Delhi the same day.
-For some, this was their first time in Delhi.
-I immediately built rapport with a Tamilian family.
-They were two sisters accompanied with one of their sons.
-We struck up a conversation talking about the weather.
-Then, saris.
-Then, on how difficult we find it to operate our smartphones.
+I arrived at the New Delhi Railway Station to begin the journey.
+There, I was warmly welcomed by the staff of ChardhamTour.in, along with many other passengers.
+Fellow travelers had come from different corners of the country.
+Many had arrived in Delhi the same day, and for some, this was their first visit to the city.
+I immediately struck up a conversation with a Tamilian family—two sisters, one of whom was accompanied by her son.
+We started by talking about the weather, then saris, and finally how difficult it was for all of us to operate our smartphones.
 Many hours later, we were still talking.

-ChardhamTour.in Manager was accompanying our cohort.
-He seemed like a very pleasant and helpful person.
-From the railway station, we were taken to a certain Hanuman Mandir.
-Apparently, Lord Hanuman is evoked as the guardian deity.
+The manager from ChardhamTour.in was accompanying our group and seemed like a very pleasant and helpful person.
+From the railway station, we were taken to a Hanuman Mandir, where Lord Hanuman is evoked as the guardian deity.
 May we all enjoy a spiritually fruitful trip!
-By now, the reality that the journey had already begun began to dawn upon me.
-Although, I had been preparing for this for over 5-6 months, I found my heartbeats rising.
-I had come so far into the unknown.
-I couldn’t return now.
-The sense of security of being part of a larger group helped me.
-Suddenly, Usha (one of the women I referred to earlier, the other sister being Nisha.
-Yes, I know!)
-Placed her hand upon my shoulders.
-The comfort of human touch while fear is tightening its grip on your body!
+By now, the reality that the journey had already begun started to sink in.
+Although I had been preparing for this for over five to six months, I could feel my heartbeat rising.
+I had come so far into the unknown, and there was no turning back.
+The sense of security of being part of a larger group helped.
+Suddenly, Usha (one of the women I mentioned earlier, her sister being Nisha) placed her hand on my shoulder.
+The comfort of human touch when fear grips your body!
 I closed my eyes and offered the entire trip to God.
-May everything happen as per the Divine will!
-Amidst the beautiful bhajan playing in the background, a huge burden was lifted off from my body as my fears melted into trust.
-Trust in the unknown.
-Trust in Divine Grace.
-Trust in the mere act of trusting a Force higher than me, my fears.
-Simple trust in God.
+May everything happen according to Divine will.
+Amidst the beautiful bhajans playing in the background, a huge burden lifted from my body, as my fears melted into trust—trust in the unknown, trust in Divine Grace, and trust in a Force higher than me.

 The next day would take us to Rishikesh.